krasimir/react-in-patterns/book/chapter-4/README.md

 var EnhancedTitle = enhanceComponent(OriginalTitle);
 ```

 The knowledge for the `appTitle` is hidden into the higher-order component. `OriginalTitle` knows only that it receives a `prop` called `title`.
 It has no idea that this is coming from a configuration file.
-That's a huge advantage because allows us to isolate pieces of our system.
-It also helps with the testing of the component because we mock easily.
+That's a huge advantage because it allows us to isolate blocks.
+It also helps with the testing of the component because we can create mocks easily.

 Another characteristic of this pattern is that we have a nice buffer for additional logic.
-What if our `OriginalTitle` needs data also from a remote server.
+For example, if our `OriginalTitle` needs data also from a remote server.
 We may query this data in the higher-order component and again send it as a prop.

 ```js
 var enhanceComponent = (Component) =>